github/choosealicense.com/README.md

 # Adding a license

-Licenses sit in the `/licenses` folder as markdown (`.md`) files.
+Licenses sit in the `/licenses` folder as Markdown (`.md`) files.
 Each license has YAML front matter describing the license's properties.
-The body of the markdown file should be the text of the license.
+The body of the Markdown file should be the text of the license.
 The available metadata fields are:

 * `title` - The name of the license
 * `layout` - This should be `license`